The “Three Fates” of Taos.

 In 1923 D. H. and Frieda Lawrence returned to England from North America, thus setting in motion the second phase of Brett’s life.
 Lawrence had been proposing the creation of a community called “Rananim” (a concept espoused by Lawrence of a Utopia) for several years without success.
 He felt that he had found the perfect location for such a spot in Taos, New Mexico, and was now actively seeking members.
 Only John Middleton Murry and Brett seriously considered the idea and in the spring of 1924, only Brett joined the Lawrences on the Aquatania bound for New York.

-Brett, Dorothy, Lawrence and Brett; new Introduction, Prologue, and Epilogue by John Manchester; Sunstone Press, Santa Fe, New Mexico, (Facsimile of 1933 edition; Lippencott, Philadelphia) (1974).
+Brett, Dorothy.
+Lawrence and Brett.
+Introduction, Prologue, and Epilogue by John Manchester.
+Santa Fe: Sunstone Press, 1974 (Facsimile of 1933 edition; Lippencott, Philadelphia).

 Sergeant Shepley Elizabeth.
 Personal Papers, Special Collections Department, Bryn Mawr College Library.
 Collection Number 10.